dhaneshdutta/dotfiles/README.md

 # 🚀 Dotfiles 🚀

-Welcome to this dotfiles repository!
-This collection of configuration files will help you set up a sleek and efficient development environment in no time.
+Streamline your development environment with this curated collection of configuration files.
+Get a sleek, efficient setup in minutes.

 ## 🌟 Preview